5/1/2019

 Chief Financial Officer

-So, Manav, thanks for the question.
-You know, we saw solid growth in that, the spend-informed analytics and fraud and credit risk management.
-So we'd describe that as north of 10% -over-year growth in that.
+Sure.
+So, Mano, thanks for the question.
+We saw solid growth in the spend-informed analytics and fraud and credit risk management.
+So I would describe that as north of 10% year-over-year growth in that.
 The portfolio management was in the mid-single digits range.
-That's obviously kind of the core of the business.
-And with regard to enterprise data management, that is where we had a -over-year decline, but recognizing that that reflects some of the implementation revenue in the first quarter.
+That obviously is kind of the core of the business.
+And with regard to enterprise data management, that is where we had a year-over-year decline, but recognizing that that reflects some of the implementation revenue in the first quarter.
 So, you know, that effect is concentrated within that sector.
-And it also continues to reflect across that business, the ongoing development and some of the greater choppiness associated with a new and developing business segment.
+And it also continues to reflect across that business the ongoing development and some of the greater choppiness associated with a new and developing business segment.

 speaker